 The Nail Down Method

-If you’re dealing with plywood subflooring then the nail down method should be used as you can nail the bamboo planks directly into the sub-floor.
-First and foremost, if installing strand woven bamboo flooring, make sure you’re using a the right nail gun for strand woven bamboo flooring and use only 18 gauge cleats.
+If you’re dealing with plywood subflooring then the nail-down method should be used as you can nail the bamboo planks directly into the sub-floor.
+First and foremost, if installing strand woven bamboo flooring, make sure you’re using a the and use only 18 gauge cleats.
 For proper installation, floor support beams should be marked before laying your planks down.
 Their location should also be marked on the felt paper underlayment using chalk lines.
 Marking beforehand will help determine where the nails (or staples) can be driven to make a proper connection with the subfloor.

 The Floating Method